Queen Margrethe Receives Jubilee Tiara

 The Queen was clearly thrilled with the gift, saying, “It is beautiful and amazing.”
 She was also quick to model the gold earrings.

 The set cost 300,000DKK (around 40,000€) to create.
-Sermitisiaq reports that the set will go on display in Greenland for a period after the summer.Filed under Danish Royals
+Sermitisiaq reports that the set will go on display in Greenland for a period after the summer.Filed under Denmark

-Tagged Audience, Greenland, Jewellery, Margrethe II, Margrethe II's Ruby Jubilee, Nassut Tiara, Tiaras.
+Tagged Audience, Greenland, Jewellery, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Nassut Tiara, Tiaras.